SiriusWhi/cryptomeda_staking/README.md

 ## ERC20 Token

 We use a basic `burnable` ERC20 contract for Cryptomeda Network tokens.
-The contract implementations is directly based on the (https://github.com/OpenZeppelin/openzeppelin-contracts)[OpenZepplin] implementation of ERC-20.
+The contract implementations is directly based on the (https://github.com/OpenZeppelin/openzeppelin-contracts)implementation of ERC-20.

 ## Cestaking